kali/lackr/README.md

 birds:
 - ability to cache the root "page" itself
 - ability to invalidate a resource *cards* without invalidating the page
-- an order of magnitude faster page composition.
+- a one-order-of-magnitude-faster page composition.

 After a few months on this regimen, we actually switched from Varnish ESI to nginx Server Side Include.
 We already had a nginx layer on top of Varnish for SSL and zipping support, so it was merely a matter of changing syntax.
 The